-Unfortunately, your DIY physical therapy program is generalized, static and ineffective.
+Unfortunately, your DIY program is generalized, static, and ineffective.

-In contrast, CityPT physical therapy is customized and dynamic because:
+In contrast, CityPT physical therapy will offer the following:

 - Our physical therapists are experts on the way the human body moves.

-- Your physical therapist will know you and your specific program.
+- Our physical therapists will know you and your specific program.

-- Your physical therapist will assess your function, develop personalized goals, and adjust your plan during each visit.
+- He or she will assess your function, develop personalized goals, and adjust your plan during each visit.

-- Your physical therapist will change your exercise program to challenge you and advance your progress.
+- Your PT will change your exercise program to challenge you and advance your progress.

-- Your physical therapist will quickly recognize when an exercise is causing harm and you need to stop.
+- He or she will quickly recognize when an exercise is causing harm and you need to stop.